jparkington/SquiRtL/README.md

 ## Reinforcement Learning Overview

-Reinforcement Learning (RL) is a paradigm of machine learning where an agent learns to make decisions by interacting with an environment.
+Reinforcement Learning (**RL**) is a paradigm of machine learning where an agent learns to make decisions by interacting with an environment.
 In the context of Pokémon Blue, RL is particularly interesting due to the game's complex state space, delayed rewards, and sequential decision-making nature.

-### Key RL Concepts in SquiRtL:
+### Key RL Concepts in SquiRtL

-1. **State Space**: Represented by the game screen pixels (144x160x4 tensor).
+1. **State Space**: Represented by the game screen pixels (*144x160x4 tensor*).
 This representation is crucial as it allows the agent to learn directly from raw pixel data, mimicking human visual input.
 It presents a challenge in processing high-dimensional input and extracting relevant features for decision-making.

-2. **Action Space**: Discrete set of possible game controls ('a', 'b', 'up', 'down', 'left', 'right', 'wait').
+2. **Action Space**: Discrete set of possible game controls (*'a', 'b', 'up', 'down', 'left', 'right', 'wait'*).
 This limited, discrete action space reflects the actual game controls available to a human player.
 It simplifies the decision-making process compared to continuous action spaces, but still requires the agent to learn complex sequences of actions to achieve goals with nuance, like waiting for the opportune time to take an action.

 3. **Reward Function**: Designed to encourage exploration, progress, and optimal gameplay.
 The reward function is critical as it shapes the agent's behavior.
 In this project, it's particularly interesting because it needs to guide the agent through the complex, multi-step process of starting the game and choosing a starter Pokémon, without direct instruction.